 The application process is conducted in three stages.
 Instructions for each stage are detailed below.
 Any application that does not comply with the information provided on this page will not be considered.

 The first stage of the application process is designed to measure the applicant’s motivation and background and assess how the applicant’s qualifications meet the criteria for selection.
 Stage 1 requires submission of the documents listed below (a-e).

 a) Application form — Download and complete the application form.
 The form may be completed using MS Word or printed and filled in by hand.

 b) Cover letter — Address your letter to the attention of the Office of the Rector Internship Committee.
-Your cover letter should include the following:
+Your cover letter should not be longer than one single-sided page and should include the following:

 i. your motivations for applying to the programme;

 ii. how you feel you may contribute to the work being done at the Office of the Rector;

 iii. how this programme relates to your future career goals.

 c) Résumé or c.v. — Provide detailed descriptions of education history, work history, and leadership or extracurricular activities.
 Your résumé or c.v. may not exceed two single-sided pages.

 d) Two letters of recommendation — Arrange for two letters of recommendation from referees who are familiar with your character and who have agreed to write a recommendation on your behalf.
 UNU reserves the right to contact your referees.